libp2p/js-libp2p-interfaces/README.md

 ### Origin Repositories

-For posterity, here is a link to the original repositories for each of the interfaces (if they had one).
+For posterity, here are links to the original repositories for each of the interfaces (if they had one).
 - [Connection](https://github.com/libp2p/interface-connection)
 - [Content Routing](https://github.com/libp2p/interface-content-routing)
 - [Peer Discovery](https://github.com/libp2p/interface-peer-discovery)